Cello Teaching Artist - WASO Crescendo Program

 - Teaching experience within the past 5 years.

-- A strong foundation in music, vocal performance, or choral education.
+- A strong foundation in teaching Cello

 - Knowledge of Kodály-based teaching methods.